What do you do today?

 I have also experienced all-encompassing fulfillment, dreams coming true, loving and accepting myself, connected and loving relationships, feeling almighty from confronting my biggest fears, nurturing myself, founding companies, putting all my effort into self-development work, life-changing retreats, bringing ideas to life and succeeding with them, helping others to turn their life around or gain the necessary clarity to keep going.

 To take stock of these experiences I have formally studied political science, family therapy, grief counseling, motivational interviewing and Toltec Teachings.

 Formal roles I have filled are youth center manager, teacher, project manager, sales consultant, trainer, basketball coach, sales manager, product manager, CSO, COO, CEO, secretary general, mentor, and counselor.

 Why are you doing what you are doing?

 I believe that people need other people to experience life fully, but people can’t connect with others when they are not working to get connected with themselves.
-So I want to contribute to the world by constantly self-developing and then sharing my knowledge with others who want to connect more with the all-life around them and find their path with a heart.
+I want to contribute to the world by constantly self-developing and then sharing my knowledge with others who want to connect more with the life around them and find their path with a heart.